altugcelik/rabbitmq-masstransit-dotnet/README.md

 #  Event‑Driven Microservices with RabbitMQ & MassTransit (.NET 8)

-This repository is **not** a hello‑world demo.
+This repository demonstrates a production‑grade event‑driven architecture using RabbitMQ and MassTransit.

-It is a **production‑grade reference architecture** that demonstrates how to:

-- Build event‑driven microservices
-- Guarantee message delivery (Outbox Pattern)
+## Features
+- Retry & Delayed Retry
-- Handle failures with Retry & Dead Letter Queues
+- Dead Letter Queues
-- Orchestrate long‑running processes with Saga State Machines
+- Saga State Machine
+- Correlation & Idempotency
+- Dockerized infrastructure

 > If you want to *understand* RabbitMQ instead of just using it — this repo is for you.